 I have read many books and heard many stories about people in history, who have had to deal with real life.
 Defining what is real or shallow; true or false, often involves life or death situations.
 While there are many variables, I believe life events can be boiled down to knowledge and choice.
 In order to make an informed choice about something, one needs a plane of reference.
 By what standard(s) are your choices made?

 Some time ago, I decided (a choice) to begin a first level draft on a historical fictionalized novel.
 I had never written a novel before, but nevertheless it started with an idea, then progressed to a kind of pseudo prologue.
 Things then regressed to procrastination.
-Now three years later, I am now attempting a resurrection (another choice) of the original idea.
+Now some years later, I am now attempting a resurrection (another choice) of the original idea.
 And speaking of ideas, I have no idea what the final outcome will be, but below is a sample being worked on.
 It introduces the main character in the storyline for the first time.
 It is still a (very) rough draft, but hopefully describes to the reader, at a minimum, the physical characteristics of the protagonist.

 Time Frame: Between 32 A.D & 33 A.D.